Lives & livelihoods: How savings groups transform lives

 How savings groups help

-Each savings group agrees to a set of rules to guide its activities.
+Each group agrees to a set of rules to ensure that it operates equitably and transparently.

-Members take out loans, which they pay back with interest.
+Members take out loans, which they pay back with or without interest.

-Group members get back their investment plus a profit, which they can reinvest in the group.
+Group members get back their investment plus a profit.

 This two-page handout, "CRS and Savings-Led Microfinance," provides an overview of the approach, strategy, and successes of the CRS SILC program.